Friedrich II Kurfürst von der Pfalz

 Last Edited=28 Mar 2004

-Anne Glemham was the daughter of Sir Henry Glemham and Lady Anne Sackville.1,2 She married, firstly, Sir Paul Bayning, 1st Viscount Bayning of Sudbury, son of Paul Bayning and Susanna Norden, before 1613.2 She married, secondly, Sir Dudley Carleton, 1st and last Viscount Dorchester, son of Anthony Carleton, on 14 June 1630.2 She died on 10 January 1638/39 at Westminster, London, England.2 She was buried on 31 January 1638/39 at Gosfield, Essex, England.2 Her will (dated 1 and 3 September 1638) was probated on 15 January 1638/39.2
+Anne Glemham was the daughter of Sir Henry Glemham and Lady Anne Sackville.1,2 She married, firstly, Paul Bayning, 1st Viscount Bayning of Sudbury, son of Paul Bayning and Susanna Norden, before 1613.2 She married, secondly, Dudley Carleton, 1st and last Viscount Dorchester, son of Anthony Carleton, on 14 June 1630.2 She died on 10 January 1638/39 at Westminster, London, EnglandG.2 She was buried on 31 January 1638/39 at Gosfield, Essex, EnglandG.2 Her will (dated 1 and 3 September 1638) was proven (by probate) on 15 January 1638/39.2

-From before 1613, her married name became Bayning.2 As a result of her marriage, Anne Glemham was styled as Baroness Bayning of Horkesley on 27 February 1627/28.
-As a result of her marriage, Anne Glemham was styled as Viscountess Bayning of Sudbury on 8 March 1627/28.
+From before 1613, her married name became Bayning.2 After her marriage, Anne Glemham was styled as Baroness Bayning of Horkesley on 27 February 1627/28.
+After her marriage, Anne Glemham was styled as Viscountess Bayning of Sudbury on 8 March 1627/28.
 From 14 June 1630, her married name became Carleton.2

 Citations